vanbatphuctai/Marketing-Performance-Budget-Optimization-For-A-Fashion-Retail-Company-Power-BI/README.md

 - [🔎 Final Conclusion & Recommendation](#-final-conclusion--recommendation)

 ---
 ## 📌 Background & Overview

-### 🎯 Objective
-Developed a Power BI dashboard to analyze marketing spending efficiency and its impact on sales performance for a fashion retail & e-commerce company.

-The project transforms raw marketing and sales data into actionable insights, supporting leadership in optimizing marketing budget allocation and improving ROI.

-### The analysis focuses on:
-- Evaluating overall marketing spend vs. revenue performance
-- Measuring campaign effectiveness across channels and SKUs
-- Identifying high-ROI campaigns and underperforming investments
-- Supporting data-driven budget optimization strategies
+### 👗 Fashion Retail - Business Context

+The company operates in the **fashion retail and e-commerce industry**, offering seasonal apparel collections and lifestyle products through both online and offline channels.

+Growth is heavily driven by **multi-channel marketing campaigns**, including paid digital advertising, performance media, and promotional activations.
+Revenue performance is closely tied to marketing execution efficiency and SKU-level campaign effectiveness.

+As competition intensifies and customer acquisition costs increase, leadership requires deeper visibility into how marketing investments translate into sales outcomes and overall profitability.

 ---

+### 🎯 Business Objective

+Executive leadership needs a connected view of:

+- Marketing spend allocation across campaigns and SKUs
+- Revenue performance influenced by advertising activities
+- ROI and efficiency metrics at campaign and product level

+The objective is to optimize marketing budget utilization by linking **Spend → Traffic → Conversion → Revenue Impact**, ensuring sustainable and performance-driven growth.

+---

+### ❗ Why This Analysis Matters

+In fashion retail, aggressive marketing without performance control can quickly erode margins.

+Without structured analysis:

+- Budget allocation may favor high-spend but low-ROI campaigns
+- Revenue growth may not translate into profitability
+- High-performing SKUs may be underfunded
+- Marketing cost inflation may outpace revenue contribution

+This analysis provides a consolidated view of **marketing efficiency, sales contribution, and SKU-level profitability**, enabling data-driven budget optimization and tactical campaign adjustments.

+---

 ### 👤 Target Users

-- C-Level Executives (CEO, CMO)
+- Senior Management
+- Marketing Directors
+- Performance Marketing Teams
-- Marketing Managers
+- E-commerce Managers
-- Sales & E-commerce teams
+- Finance & Strategy Teams
-- Business/Data Analysts
+- Business Intelligence Analysts

 ---

 ### ❓ Key Business Questions

-- How effectively is marketing budget being utilized?
+- How effectively does marketing spend convert into revenue?
-- Which campaigns, channels, and SKUs generate the highest ROI?
+- Which campaigns and SKUs deliver the highest ROI?
-- Are we overspending on low-performing campaigns?
-- How can budget allocation be optimized to maximize revenue and profitability?
+- Is budget allocation aligned with revenue contribution?
+- Where are inefficiencies impacting marketing profitability?

 ---

-### 🎯 Project Outcome
+### 📊 Project Outcome
-Marketing activities significantly contributed to revenue generation; however, performance varied widely across campaigns and SKUs.

-Some campaigns delivered strong ROI and high conversion efficiency, while others consumed large budgets with limited incremental revenue impact.

-SKU-level analysis revealed that certain product categories responded strongly to paid marketing, while others showed low return despite high ad spend.

-The dashboard enables leadership to align budget allocation, campaign performance, and revenue growth strategy, ensuring more efficient marketing investments.
+- Identified high-spend campaigns with declining marginal ROI → budget reallocation opportunities
+- Revealed SKU-level performance gaps between revenue contribution and advertising cost
+- Highlighted campaigns with strong CTR but weak revenue conversion → funnel optimization required
+- Established clear performance tiers to guide future budget prioritization

+This project enables alignment between **marketing investment strategy, product performance management, and revenue quality improvement**, supporting scalable and data-driven growth.

 ---